Simple online tools for developers, networking, text and conversions.

 Common issues people run into

-The user expects query parameters to stay in the output.
+The user expects the query string to be included in the result

-Fix: Use a URL parser if you also need query string details.
+Fix: This tool returns only the pathname.
+Use URL Splitter if you also need the query.

 Need more than answers?